react-grid-layout/react-grid-layout/README.md

 // A CSS selector for tags that will not be draggable.
 // For example: draggableCancel:'.MyNonDraggableAreaClassName'
 // If you forget the leading . it will not work.
+// .react-resizable-handle" is always prepended to this value.
 draggableCancel: ?string = '',

 // A CSS selector for tags that will act as the draggable handle.